ivopascal/Epistemic_Kwartet/README.md

 $C (\neg H_q \langle t, v\rangle \land H_p \langle t, u\rangle)$

 Unlike the formalization of the succesfull move, here $u$ can be equal to $v$.
 This is because players are allowed to request a card that they already have (knowing it will unsuccesful).

+The last move that a player can make is to remove a set of cards from the game.
+Ofcourse they can only do this when they hold the complete set.
+This introduces the common knowledge that no-one has that card anymore.
+This can be expressed as:

+$C( \neg H_x \langle t,v_1\rangle \land \neg H_x \langle t, v_2\rangle \land \neg H_x \langle t, v_2\rangle \land \neg H_x \langle t, v_3 \rangle \land \neg H_x t, v_4\rangle)$ where each instance of $x$ applies to all players.

+### Counting cards

+To define the logic of counting cards in the formalization that we have developped so far will lead to an explosion of the length of an expression.
+Therefore, to keep the notation feasible we need to define that concept of "unkown cards" in order to formalize the knowledge that an opponent has or doesn't have a certain number of cards that are sitll unknown.
+This concept is necessary and becomes very apparent at the end of the game, when a player has 3 cards of the last set, and one opponent has the last remaining card.
+For this it becomes clear that the logic must be able to incorporate the concept of an unknown card.

+We may define card $\langle x,x\rangle$ as the "unkown card", and we can define a number of unkown cards as $\langle x,x\rangle_n$.
+When an opponent has an unknown card that card can be considered as the disjunction of all possible cards, where the player does not know which card it actually is.
+This is intuitive to reason with, but it becomes problematic in notation, as $H_2 \langle x,x\rangle_10$ would be an expression of 1040 atoms.

+With the concept of an unknown card we can also reason about the lack of an unknown card.
+What this allows is to infer that if an opponent has 4 cards, and the player knows 4 specific cards that the opponent has, then it knows that there are no other cards.

+This means that $K_p H_o \langle x,x\rangle_0 \to (\neg K_p H_o \langle t, v\rangle \to \neg H_o \langle t,v\rangle)$ for any $t, v$.

+That is, if the opponent doesn't have an unknown card, then if the player doesn't know that the opponent has a card, then it must be true that he doesn't have that card.

+## Some examples

+Below we define some examples of inferences that can be made by the players using the axioms and knowledge that they may have from moves players made previously.

+### Last of the kind

+In this example the logic of finding the last card of a given kind is demonstrated with the defined concepts above.